CubBossa/TinyTranslations/README.md

 ```Java
 TranslationHandler.getInstance().sendMessage(Messages.ERR_NO_PLAYER, player);
 ```

+In inventories, use TranslatableItems to render items differently to everyone.

 You can also input a `FormattedMessage` object, which contains a message key but also an array of TagResolvers.
 TagResolvers are the way to go if you want to use custom placeholders like